ckouder/react_api_example/README.md

+# Main Branch

+You should not see this message if you are working from the correct branch.
+Any merge conflict due to `README.md` can be ignored without permission.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).